material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 6: Executors execute Plans

-Executors can execute their Plans in a countless number of ways.
+Executors can execute their Plans in countless ways.
 Let's focus on two specializations of the Executor type: update execution and remote execution.

 **Update execution**